msgalenwhite/RSVP-Rails/README.md

 GALEN_EMAIL
 CHRIS_EMAIL

 Of course, you can change the variable names to your own, but don't forget to change the code references.
+In this case Galen was the bride and Chris was the groom.